jo/couch-daemon/README.md

 ; Optional username and password, used by the workers to access the database username = mein-user password = secure
-; Only documents in the databases below are processed (separate with comma) whitelist = mydb,otherdb
+; Only documents in the databases below are processed (separate with comma).
-; Alternatively, whitelist all dbs starting with 'foo' with a regexp whitelist_regexp = /^foo/
+; Regular expressions are allowed:
-; Ignore the following databases (again comma separated list) blacklist = _users,_replicator
+;whitelist = mydb,otherdb,/^special-.*/
-; Or use regexp to blacklist all dbs with name containing 'temp' blacklist_regexp = /temp/
+; Ignore the following databases (again comma separated list) ; Regular expressions are again allowed: blacklist = /^_/
 ```

 ### Commandline